3 from Hell: Plot

 Otis, Baby, and Foxy manage to successfully cross the border and flee to a small town in Mexico that is celebrating the Day of the Dead and hole up in the town's lone hotel.
 They briefly worry about being recognized but dismiss these concerns, unaware that the hotel's owner has in fact recognized them and has alerted Rondo's son, Aquarius, to their location.
 The owner keeps them occupied with both the celebration and local prostitutes, while Aquarius heads out to the location with several henchmen in tow.
 The following morning, Baby bonds with a local worker, Sebastian, who notices Aquarius's arrival.
 He warns Baby of the danger before running to warn Otis, just as Aquarius's men break into the whorehouse.
 Otis and Sebastian hold off the attackers until Foxy arrives and rescues them both.
 Otis separates from them, managing to successfully find the hotel owner and kill him.
 During this time, Baby manages to kill several of Aquarius's men using a bow and arrow set she took from Harper's house.
 Eventually, Foxy and Baby are outmatched by Aquarius and taken prisoner.
-During this, Aquarius tells Sebastian he's not worth the bullet and leaves him for dead.
+During this, Aquarius tells Sebastian that he is not worth the bullet and leaves him for dead.
 Aquarius and his remaining goons use Baby and Foxy to draw Otis out into the open.

 Otis appears and squares off against one of Aquarius's men in a knife fight, while Sebastian sneaks up and silently frees both Foxy and Baby.
 This enrages Aquarius, distracting his man in the knife fight and allowing Otis to gain the upper hand.
 He, Baby, and Foxy manage to overpower Aquarius; however, Sebastian is shot and killed in the process.
-The film ends with the trio immolating Aquarius before walking off into the Mexican town.
+The film ends with the trio immolating Aquarius before walking off into the Mexican town and driving away on the same highway from the beginning.

 Cast

 Production

-Principal photography began on March 13, 2018 and wrapped on April 10, 2018.
+Principal photography began on March 13, 2018, and wrapped on April 10, 2018.
 The Sybil Brand Institute in Los Angeles, a decommissioned women's prison, served as one filming location.

 Post-production was postponed five months to allow completion of Zombie's and Marilyn Manson's tour.
 The editing process began on September 11, 2018, with sound mixing commencing on March 15, 2019, and completed by the end of April.

-According to Rob Zombie, Sid Haig was originally going to have a larger role, but was unable to commit for the whole film due to health issues.
+According to Rob Zombie, Sid Haig was originally going to have a larger role but was unable to commit for the whole film due to health issues.
 As a result, the script was rewritten to introduce Richard Brake's character to take his place.
-Haig passed away shortly after the film was released on September 21, 2019.
+Haig died shortly after the film was released on September 21, 2019.